goatcorp/faq/steamdeck.md

 Please note that with this configuration, XIVLauncher will save your password to a file on your Steam Deck, as Valve does not ship a safer way to store passwords by default.
 If this is a problem for you, please leave out `XL_SECRET_PROVIDER=FILE` from the line above - XIVLauncher won't be able to save your password in that case.

+**Do not set a Compatibility mode for XIVLauncher.** XIVLauncher is a native Linux application.
+Setting Compatibility for it will break it.

 ### OPTIONAL: Allow external folder access to XIVLauncher

 Run Flatseal.
 On the left, scroll down to XIVLauncher.
 In the main part of the window, scroll down to `Filesystem`.
 Click the Folder icon next to Other files.
 Type the location where you would like to install Final Fantasy XIV.
 By default, your MicroSD is mounted to `/run/media/mmcblk0p1`.